presnick/ProgramsInformationPeople/_sources/Assignments/ps4.rst

       print "nd doesn't exist or doesn't have the key '23'"

 3. We've included the same file in this problem set that we included in the last problem set -- ``about_programming.txt``.
 Write code to open the file and print out each line in the file that has the string ``program`` in it.
 (Note that each line with the string ``program`` in it should only print out once, even if the string ``program`` occurs in it more than once.)
-Then, write code that accumulates a list of the lines in the file that include the string ``program``.
-Save the list in a variable ``program_lines``.
+Then, write code (or edit the code that you already wrote!) to accumulate a list of the lines in the file that include the string ``program``.
+Save that list in a variable ``program_lines``.

 .. activecode:: ps_4_3
     :available_files: about_programming.txt